By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 If you don't have an estate plan, our attorneys recommend that you start the process today.

 Don't let fear keep you from being responsible for your estate.
-Estate Planning Lawyer, Amanda Jelks knows the estate planning process and offers legal experience you can trust.
-Her estate planning services including estate planning, wills, trusts, probate, and elder law.
-Let our law firm help you prepare.
+Estate Planning Lawyer Amanda Jelks knows the estate planning process and offers legal experience you can trust.
+Our law firm has experienced estate planning attorneys specializing in wills, trusts, probate, and elder law including Medicaid planning and long term care planning.

-Please don't hesitate to contact us today, our estate planning attorneys and staff look forward to hearing from you.
+Please don't hesitate to contact us today about our legal services.
+Our estate planning attorneys and staff look forward to hearing from you.